Cluck and Peck: All About Chickens

 Ventilation Tweaks for Hot Summers

-Use solar-powered fans or vent extractors for larger coops.
+• Use solar-powered fans for larger coops.

 Conclusion & Final Recommendation

 Metal chicken coops have officially taken the crown in 2025 — and for good reason.
 They're cleaner, tougher, safer, and built for Australia's wild mix of climates and critters.
-Whether you're a new backyard farmer or a seasoned egg collector, a metal coop offers the peace of mind that your flock is secure, comfy, and set up for success.
+Whether you're a new backyard farmer or a seasoned egg collector, a metal coop offers peace of mind that your flock is secure, comfy, and set up for success.

 Our top pick?
-The Pets Gear Walk-In Chicken Coop With unbeatable space, durability, and weather-resistance at a very accessible price, it’s the ultimate all-rounder for most Aussie homes.
+The Pets Gear Walk-In Chicken Coop.
+With unbeatable space, durability, and weather-resistance at a very accessible price, it’s the ultimate all-rounder for most Aussie homes.

 But every setup is different.
 Use this guide to match your coop to your chickens, your lifestyle, and your location.
 The right choice now will save you years of effort — and your hens will thank you with fresh eggs and happy clucks.